chuxpy/quasar/syntax.md

 ##Function

-Basic function recognition is <fn body>, but not implemented to any significant degree.
+Basic function recognition is `<fn body>`, but implemented on AST only.

 ##Other special forms